Left 4 Dead 2: Mac and Linux versions

 In March 2010, Valve announced that it would be bringing the Steam content platform to Mac OS X computers, as well as providing native versions of existing Valve games, including Left 4 Dead and Left 4 Dead 2.
 Both games support cross-platform play, allowing Mac players to play alongside PC players on the same servers.
 They also support Steam Play and Steam Cloud, allowing a player who has purchased the game on one platform to download and play it on the other platform for free, with their save data intact.
 The OS X client was released on October 5, 2010.

 With the introduction of a Linux client for Steam, Valve announced that Left 4 Dead 2 would be ported to Linux.
 The port was released on May 3, 2013.

 Arcade version

 A Japanese arcade cabinet version of L4D2 titled Left 4 Dead: Survivors (Left 4 Dead: 生存者たち, (Seizonshatachi)) was developed and released under license by Taito in December 2014.
 The arcade version featured a unique mouse-and-handset control scheme, exclusive skins and weapons, online and local connected play, and unique limited online events (with the online service ending in 2017).
 The plot and gameplay remains largely unchanged from L4D2, streamlined and modified for a time-limited arcade environment.
-The game also features four exclusive survivors which replace the original survivors: Haruka Hirose (広瀬遥, Hirose Haruka), a Japanese schoolgirl visiting America on a school trip; Yuusuke Kudou (工藤佑介, Kudō Yūsuke), a Japanese college student on vacation; Sara Kirishima (霧島沙良, Kirishima Sara), a half-Japanese half-American tour guide; and Blake Jordan (ジョーダンブレイク, Jōdan Bureiku), an American bartender and army veteran.
+The game also features four exclusive survivors which replace the original survivors: Haruka Hirose (広瀬遥, Hirose Haruka), a Japanese schoolgirl visiting America on a school trip; Yuusuke Kudou (工藤佑介, Kudō Yūsuke), a Japanese college student on vacation; Sara Kirishima (霧島沙良, Kirishima Sara), a half-Japanese half-American tour guide; and Blake Jordan (ブレイク・ジョーダン, Bureiku Jōdan), an American bartender and army veteran.